zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 It also (thankfully) fades over time as you learn the skill of creating bite-sized video lessons.

-For an draft lesson, we aren't looking for polish.
+For a draft lesson, we aren't looking for polish.
 We want to see something quick and rough.

 ### A very rough draft.